gevent is a coroutine-based Python networking library.

 >>> g = MyNoopGreenlet(4) >>> g.start() >>> g.kill() >>> g.dead True

-The GreenletExit exception and its subclasses are handled differently then other exceptions.
+The GreenletExit exception and its subclasses are handled differently than other exceptions.
 Raising GreenletExit is not considered an exceptional situation, so the traceback is not printed.
-The GreenletExit is returned by get as if it was returned by the greenlet, not raised.
+The GreenletExit is returned by get as if it were returned by the greenlet, not raised.

-The kill method can accept an exception to raise:
+The kill method can accept a custom exception to be raised:

 >>> g = MyNoopGreenlet.spawn(5) # spawn() creates a Greenlet and starts it >>> g.kill(Exception("A time to kill")) Traceback (most recent call last): ...
 Exception: A time to kill MyNoopGreenlet(5) failed with Exception

 The kill can also accept a timeout argument specifying the number of seconds to wait for the greenlet to exit.
-Note, that kill cannot guarantee that the target greenlet will not ignore the exception and thus it’s a good idea always to pass a timeout to kill.
+Note, that kill cannot guarantee that the target greenlet will not ignore the exception, thus it’s a good idea always to pass a timeout to kill.

 Many functions in the gevent API are synchronous, blocking the current greenlet until the operation is done.
 For example, kill waits until the target greenlet is dead before returning .
-Many of those functions can be made asynchronous by passing block=False argument.
+Many of those functions can be made asynchronous by passing the argument block=False.

-Furthermore, many of the synchronous functions accept timeout argument, which specifies a limit on how long the function could block (examples: Event.wait(), Greenlet.join(), Greenlet.kill(), AsyncResult.get() and many more).
+Furthermore, many of the synchronous functions accept a timeout argument, which specifies a limit on how long the function can block (examples: Event.wait(), Greenlet.join(), Greenlet.kill(), AsyncResult.get(), and many more).